 This program launched on January 1, 2021.
-Donated gift boxes are shipped to nonprofits and organizations supporting moms in need all over the United States.
+Donated gift boxes are shipped to nonprofits and organizations supporting expecting and postpartum moms in need all over the United States.

 We also have an open application process for people to nominate families who could use postpartum support from us.
 See the application link for that below.

 Some of the organizations we donate boxes to include:

 - BeLoved Black Birth Centering -Oakland, California